zhannakhuranova/NN-from-scratch-/README.md

+1st line:

-1st line for second mode of inserting data;
+for second mode of inserting data;

+Matrix 3×4:

-Matrix 3×4 for classify the data;
+for classify the data;

 Input data :